msherazsadiq/21I-0523_21I0586-Assignment_2_CY_T_DB/README.md

     HAVING COUNT(DISTINCT P.Seller_ID) >= 2;

 <ul>
-  <li><b>Challenges</b><br> Understanding multiple joins and their relationships and Aggregating data across multiple tables</li>
+  <li><b>Challenges</b><br> Identifying customers who have purchased from multiple sellers</li>
-  <li><b>Solution</b><br>  The concept of joining multiple tables using different join types.
-In this query, two inner joins are used to connect the Product, OrderItem, and Orders tables based on their respective IDs.
-To aggregate data from multiple tables using aggregate functions and GROUP BY.
-The query calculates total revenue by multiplying quantity and price from different tables and then groups the results by product category to provide a summarized overview. </li>
+  <li><b>Solution</b><br>   Recognize that COUNT(DISTINCT) counts the unique values of a column, and HAVING filters the results based on that count.
+This query aims to identify customers who have purchased products from at least two different sellers.
+It utilizes multiple JOINs to combine the Customer, Orders, OrderItem, and Product tables, groups the results by customer, and filters the results using HAVING to only include customers who have purchased from two or more distinct sellers based on the Seller_ID column.
+This query involves understanding multiple joins, aggregating data, and filtering based on distinct values. </li>
 </ul>